IMG_8211.jpg

 Teaching

-For the past nine years, it’s been my pleasure to teach undergraduate courses in theatre history, literature, performance studies, acting, musical theatre, voice and articulation, and freshman writing, among others.
-I have taught asynchronous online theatre courses for general education students, upper-level BFA acting courses, and scenic painting to early-career artists and interns.
+For over a decade, it’s been my pleasure to teach undergraduate courses in theatre history, literature, performance studies, acting, musical theatre, freshman writing, and others.
+I have taught in a wide range of settings and for many different audiences, including asynchronous online theatre courses for general education students, upper-level BFA acting courses, and scenic painting to early-career artists and interns.
 My pedagogy seeks to help students understand the links between culture and performance and that students can change culture through their own art and scholarship.

 Photo Credit: Lovely Day Photography.